christianmbonet/documentationREADME/README.md

 GET all transactions.

-To send a GET request, send request with an empty body:
+To send a GET request, send request with an empty body.

-In this case, the following should be returned:
+In this case, the following will be returned:
 ```
     {
         "id": 1,